TowerofHanoi/towerofhanoi.github.io/_posts/2015-10-24-StackStuff.md

 # Looking for something useful

-We know that PIE is enabled, so addresses are changing everytime, but after all we don't need that much: a pop-ret or a ret ret are enough.
+We know that PIE is enabled, so addresses are changing everytime, but after all we don't need that much: pop-ret ret-ret are enough.
 After a few hours of digging, I found something that could easily bring us to get that damn flag.
 Running a couple of time the executable and mapping memory sections, I found that the vsyscall memory area had its address fixed

     gdb-peda$ info proc mappings
     process 8329